diku-dk/futhark/docs/man/futhark-pyopencl.rst

 with ``futhark-py``.
-While the sequential host-level code is pure Python and just as slow as in ``futhark-py``, parallel sections will have been compiled to OpenCL, and runs just as fast as when using ``futhark-c(1)``.
+While the sequential host-level code is pure Python and just as slow as in ``futhark-py``, parallel sections will have been compiled to OpenCL, and runs just as fast as when using ``futhark-opencl``.
 The kernel launch overhead is significantly higher, however, so a good rule of thumb when using ``futhark-pyopencl`` is to aim for having fewer but longer-lasting parallel sections.

 The generated code requires at least PyOpenCL version 2015.2.